RustCrypto/elliptic-curves/k256/README.md

 [Documentation][docs-link]

-## ⚠️ Security Warning
+## Security Notes

-The secp256k1 elliptic curve arithmetic contained in this crate has never been independently audited!
+This crate has been [audited by NCC Group], which found a high severity issue in the ECDSA/secp256k1 implementation and another high severity issue in the Schnorr/secp256k1 signature implementation, both of which have since been corrected.
+We would like to thank [Entropy] for funding the audit.

 This crate has been designed with the goal of ensuring that secret-dependent secp256k1 operations are performed in constant time (using the `subtle` crate and constant-time formulas).
-However, it has not been thoroughly assessed to ensure that generated assembly is constant time on common CPU architectures.
+However, it is not suitable for use on processors with a variable-time multiplication operation (e.g. short circuit on multiply-by-zero / multiply-by-one, such as certain 32-bit PowerPC CPUs and some non-ARM microcontrollers).

 USE AT YOUR OWN RISK!